 - Average coverage options

-We recommend State Farm as the best renters insurance company for most renters in South Dakota.
-Its great prices for coverage and well-regarded customer service set it apart from other insurers.
+Amica is the best insurance company for most renters in South Dakota.
+Its great prices for coverage and dependable customer service set it apart from other insurers.

 Best for minimum coverage limits: Farmers